lauramoon/react-to-do-list/README.md

-# Getting Started with Create React App
+# To-Do List Made with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This to-do list app allows you to add and delete items, edit existing items, and toggle whether the items are crossed off.

 ## Available Scripts

-In the project directory, you can run:
+To use, clone this repo.
+Then in the project directory, you can run:

 ### `npm start`